xparq/PNotesz/README.md

 Use Pelles C. (Not sure of anything else.)

+Setup:

+1. Create new "Win32 .EXE" project.
+Nothing fancy, leave everything default.
+   (There's an example Pelles project file in here, too.)

+2. Add all the sources (.h, .c, .rc) to the project.

 Compile:

-	* Create new Win32 .EXE project.
-Nothing fancy, leave everything the default.
-	* Add all the sources (.h, .c, .rc) to the project.
-	* (Make sure windowsx.h is there in your SDK.)
+- Includes:

-	* Add the pnglib & hunspell dirs to the include pathlist.
+	* Add the pnglib & hunspell dirs to the include path.

 Link: